-In building a zero-based budget, we line by line through this year's actuals as well as factoring in next year's needs in forecasting the budget.
+In building a zero-based budget, we reviewed the current fiscal year's budget line by line through this year's actuals as well as factoring in next year's needs in forecasting the budget.
 For claims paid line items, we based budget on current year losses to date.